JessKaria/ultimate-tic-tac-toe/README.md

 ## Bugs !

-Currently after a player has one you can continue to click and register moves on the board.
+Currently after a player has won you can continue to click and register moves on the board.
 I want to add a scoreboard and a 'Play Again' button which will clear the board for another round.

 ## Potential future features